padogrid/geode-1-cluster-app-ln-ny-perf_test_wan/README.md

 ```

-:pencil2: *`IdentityKeyPartitionResolver` supports keys with delimiters other than '.' (period),  multiple delimiters, and difference delimiter sequences.*
+:pencil2: *`IdentityKeyPartitionResolver` supports keys with delimiters other than '.' (period),  multiple delimiters, and custom delimiter sequences.*

 Note that the `/nw/customers` region is not configured with the `customerIdentityKey` region attributes.
 This is because the routing keys are customer IDs, and customer IDs are actual keys for the `/nw/customers` region.
 If we have configured the `/nw/customers` with the same `customerIdentityKey` region attributes, then we will see the following error message in the member log files.